 Matchist – want to bring your idea to life?

-Matchist targets specifically jobs and ideas to developers in the US.
+Matchist targets specifically jobs and ideas for developers in the US.
 This ensures that if you don’t want to hire/work for/with foreigners, Matchist is the place for you.

 TopCoder – challenge yourself.
 Get Paid

 One of the largest technical communities online, it has been hosting technical competitions or hackathons since 2001.
 More than $70 millions in cash has been awarded, and every day is a brand new hackathon.
 These are essentially coding contests where you can register and go compete against other developers for the prize money.